 The following troubleshooting tips can help diagnose and correct most concerns with the DAC3.
 We have attempted to make this list as comprehensive as possible.
 So, even though some of these may not apply to your issue, please still go through each one.

-- Restart your computer and make sure your computer’s OS and all related apps are up-to-date.
+- Restart your phone, tablet or computer and make sure your computer’s OS and all related apps are up-to-date.

 - Verify that the audio cable (or headphone) connection out of the DAC3 is complete and in working order.
 You can do this by unplugging the cable and then reconnecting.

-- Remove all other USB devices temporarily from your computer to see how this affects DAC3 playback.
+- If using a computer, disconnect all other USB devices temporarily to see how this affects DAC3 playback.
 Audio over USB and bus powering a device can both be somewhat demanding.
 USB ports can share a bus internally and can also share their bus with devices internally as well.
 Because of this, some ports may not perform as well as others; so be sure to try each USB port one at a time.

 - If using Windows, uninstall the USB driver from your computer.
 Then disconnect D3 from your computer and plug it back in to allow the driver to re-install automatically.
 You can find complete instructions from Microsoft on how to reinstall a plug-and-play device under Windows here.